• 0Shopping Cart

 To grasp it, you have to understand it’s root— faith.
 The Bible defines faith as “being sure of what you hope for and certain of what you do not see” (Hebrews 11:1).
 In other words, faith begins with trust.
 A trust in Jesus’ plan for you that surpasses feelings, circumstances and even understanding.

 Faith turns in to faithfulness when a person takes that inward heart posture of trust and allows it to saturate and dictate their mindset, their words, their decisions and their attitudes.
 Within Feed the Need Missions, there are many people that exemplify faithfulness.
-Our friend Charley is one of them.
+Our friend Charlie is one of them.

 A story of faithfulness